 Office: Sybil B. Harrington Fine Arts Complex, Room 119

-Teaching and Related Service Stephen specializes in Acting and Voice & Movement technique, and teaches Acting, Voice & Movement, Script Analysis, and Introduction to Theatre at WT.
+Teaching and Related Service Stephen specializes in acting, voice, and movement technique.
+He teaches Acting, Voice & Movement, Script Analysis, Stage Combat, and Introduction to Theatre at WT.

 Research and Creative Activity Stephen is an Associate Teacher for The Expressive Actor (www.expressiveactor.org), an organization created by Michael Lugering which combines acting, voice, and movement training into a cohesive exploration of human expression.
-He is also certified as a Basic Theatrical Combatant with Dueling Arts International in the unarmed, single rapier, and rapier & dagger disciplines.
-Stephen also studies dialects for stage and film through Paul Meier Dialect Services. .
+He is also certified in stage combat with Dueling Arts International in the unarmed, single rapier, and rapier & dagger disciplines.